Drawing of Stakeholder map

 How to create a RAG or traffic light based on the Status Field in Microsoft Project

-In project management and business reporting, the use of traffic lights, specifically the Red, Amber, and Green (RAG) system, stands out as an internationally recognized method to visually convey status.
+In project management and business reporting, the use of traffic lights, specifically the Red, Amber, and Green (RAG) system, is an internationally recognized method to convey status, importance or urgency.
 These simple yet powerful indicators provide an immediate sense of where a task or project stands.
 A green light often signifies that everything is on track, amber indicates caution or slight deviations, and red suggests issues or challenges.
 The intuitive nature of this system allows stakeholders, even those without in-depth project knowledge, to quickly grasp the state of affairs.

 Video - How to create traffic light status